hanzomaster/whatever-coffee-shop/README.md

 - Clone this github repo to your local machine
 - Create an empty database name coffee in your PostgreSQL database
+- Open a terminal at api folder, run `copy env.example .env` and change corresponding variable to match your local database
-- Open your terminal at api folder, run `yarn` to install all dependencies and `yarn run migration:run` to import data to your database
+- Still at that terminal, run `yarn` to install all dependencies and `yarn run migration:run` to import data to your database
 - Run the server with `yarn start:prod`